ArteryTek/AT32F435_437_Firmware_Library/project/at_start_f435/examples/tmr/complementary_signals/readme.txt

   - tmr1_ch3  pin (pa.10)
   - tmr1_ch3c pin (pb.15)

-- connect the tmr1 break pin tmr1_stpin pin (pb.12) to the gnd. to generate a break event, switch this pin level from 0v to 3.3v.
+- connect the tmr1 brake pin tmr1_stpin pin (pb.12) to the gnd. to generate a brake event, switch this pin level from 0v to 3.3v.

   for more detailed information. please refer to the application note document AN0085.